Holi0317/sms-library-api/README.md

 ## Configuration
 Check Configuration section above to generate an config.yaml file.
 Then save it to `/srv/slh/config.yaml`.

-You must follow the following rules:
- - sqlite must equal to `/data/db.sqlite`

 ## Build images
 Execute `scripts/pre-build.sh` for pre-build procedure.
 You __MUST__ do this.
 Otherwise build will fail.